 If you’re still unsure and just know you want something programming-related, it’s worth spending some time deciding what it is you want to do before launching yourself into a degree or a certificate.
 You can do something similar to what I did, and look at several CS job descriptions to see what universal skills would be handy to have or talk to any programmers you know today to see what they’d say.
 It might even be worth doing an “Intro to X” type course before you sink time and cash into a degree that might not end up being your passion.

-As I said, I already had a job that I needed to keep in order to keep my cats fed, and I’d just finished my second degree.
-I absolutely did not have the requisite time or money to get a degree in computer science.
+As I said, I already had a job that I needed to keep to keep my cats fed, and I’d just finished my second degree.
+I did not have the requisite time or money to get a degree in computer science.

 That being said, especially this past year has taught us that it is possible to build any kind of community online, even communities for learning to code.
 Plenty of courses that offer certificates are starting to offer more community-based interactions like Slack groups, discord chats, and Facebook groups that make it easy to build relationships with your peers.